dbos-inc/dbos-docs/docs/index.md

 You want to build your next database-backed application with DBOS because:

 - **It's reliable by default**.
 If your workflows are interrupted for any reason, they [will always resume from where they left off](./tutorials/workflow-tutorial#reliability-guarantees).
 Reliable message delivery is [built in](./tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 Idempotency is [built in](./tutorials/idempotency-tutorial).
 - **It's simple**.
 Write your business logic with serverless functions and either [self-host them](./tutorials/self-hosting.md) or [deploy them to the cloud](./getting-started/quickstart.md#deploying-to-dbos-cloud) in minutes.
-State management and transactionality are all handled for you.
+Store your data in Postgres&mdash;state management and transactionality are handled for you.
 - **It makes debugging easy**.
 With our [time travel debugger](./cloud-tutorials/timetravel-debugging.md), you can "rewind time" and replay any DBOS Cloud trace locally on your computer, exactly as it originally happened.

 To get started in less than five minutes, check out our [quickstart](./getting-started/quickstart)!